cncf/foundation/charter.md

 	-	ii.
 Technical Community Representatives consist of:

-		-	a. the TOC Chair, and
+		-	a. the TOC Chair,

+		-	b. the End User TAB Chair, and

-		-	b. two Committers elected from the CNCF Projects under a process approved by the then-serving Governing Board.
+		-	c. two Committers elected from the CNCF Projects under a process approved by the then-serving Governing Board.

 	-	iii.
 The Governing Board may extend a Platinum membership at the Silver Membership Scale rates on a year-by-year basis for up to 5 years to startup companies with revenues less than \$50 million that are deemed strategic technology contributors by the Governing Board.